 Meal Plan Procedures, Policies, and Explanations

 Block plans offer students a set-number of meals they can use any time, and as often as they wish, until they have used up all the meals.
 With the 210 and 160 block plan, students may use the meals in their plan at any time during the semester as needed, and unused blocks from the fall semester can carry forward to the spring semester as long as another 210 or 160 block plan is purchased.
 Students may also use their block plans to purchase meals for family and friends.
 All unused block meals are forfeited at the end of the school year.
 The 210 and 160 block plans do not have the same amount of meals as the 18 and 14 traditional plans (please see chart below).
-If a 210 or 160 block plan is chosen and the student runs out of meals before the end of the semester, please note that ThunderBucks must be purchased to pay for any remaining meals in the semester.
-Students still must not lend their ID card to anyone for use in the cafes; they must be present with their card to use the plan for any guest.
-Undergraduate students are eligible for the 65 meal plan if they are living in campus apartments or houses, or off-campus.
-For undergraduate students, however, the unused meals from the 65 meal plan expire at the end of each semester and therefore any unused meals are forfeited, even if another block plan is purchased.
-The 65 meal plan does not include ThunderBucks.
+If a 210 or 160 block plan is chosen and the student runs out of meals before the end of the semester, he or she has the option to purchase meals at a discounted rate through our ThunderBucks program.
+Students must not lend their ID card to anyone for use in the cafes; they must be present with their card to use the plan for any guest.

 ThunderBucks and ThunderBucks Plus